flugsvamp-4-0-url/flugsvamp-4-0-url/README.md

-Update:  23 August Link is now online
+Update:  Friday 12 September 2025 url is now functioning and live